-- Trans, takatāpui and intersex and/or rainbow groups in Aotearoa NZ working with young people 12-28 years old (these do not have to have charitable status but do need to have charitable purpose).
+- Trans, takatāpui and intersex and/or rainbow groups in Aotearoa New Zealand working with young people 12–28 years old (these do not have to have charitable status but do need to have charitable purpose).

-- Other groups like Pasifika, Te Ao Māori or Disability groups that are working to improve wellbeing and reduce violence for and with intersex, trans or takatāpui young people
+- Other groups like Pasifika, Te Ao Māori or disability groups that are working to improve wellbeing and reduce violence for intersex, trans or takatāpui young people.

-More weight will be given to initiatives which:
+More weight will be given to initiatives that:

 - Increase safety and wellbeing for trans, takatāpui and intersex youth who:

-- have intersectional identities/experiences, e.g. are trans Māori, Pasifika, resettled, or have a disability
+- Have intersectional identities/experiences, for example are trans Māori, Pasifika, resettled, or have a disability

-- National or regional initiatives to increase the wellbeing and safety for trans, takatāpui and intersex young people, including:
+- National or regional initiatives to increase the wellbeing and safety of trans, takatāpui and intersex young people, including:

-- Initiatives which promote and increase positive and accurate information, messaging and visibility
+- Initiatives that promote and increase positive and accurate information, messaging and visibility

-- Inclusive research and data led by and with trans, takatāpui and intersex people in Aotearoa NZ
+- Inclusive research and data led by and with trans, takatāpui and intersex people in Aotearoa New Zealand

 - The upskilling of mental health and other providers to enable excellent care for young people